Lordhoobla/Java-Packages/README.md

 In these files, the followingare contained:
 +   SimpleMail - a class in which is designed to make the process of Mailing through java by accessing the use of other languages such as VBScript
 +   Brainf - a Brainf*ck compiler and runner
 +   JConsole - a JComponent which is able to act as a Console within java.
-Just as ifyou were to use terminal or another package.
+Just as if you were to use terminal or another package.